venominem8210/Astro-Fetch/README.md

 # Features
 Features a Light Curve Graph depicting the normalized flux of light from the specified star.

 Uses that data to anaylze and depict a rough model of how the planet and the star compare in size to each other.

 Also consists of real-time metrics - eg. planet radius, distance from Earth, etc.

 Voyager-X features an AI Chatbot as well to explain the planetary characteristics and generates a simple story to make it easier to understand.

 # How It Works
-User enters Star TIC ID
+User enters Star TIC ID-
-System fetches TESS lightcurve data
+System fetches TESS lightcurve data -
-Displays graph of transit data
+Displays graph of transit data -
-AI then analyzes characteristics
-Shows orbital system visualization with key metrics.
+AI then analyzes characteristics to answer questions. - Shows orbital system visualization with key metrics.

 # My Contributions